Proposed Int. No. 1249-A

-A Local Law to amend the administrative code of the city of New York, in relation to requiring agency corrective action plans for retroactive contract registration
+A Local Law to amend the administrative code of the city of New York, in relation to requiring agency action plans for retroactive human services contract registration

 Be it enacted by the Council as follows: